 Although the most obvious physical remains of the Silures are hillforts such as those at the Silure capitol at Llanmelin and at Sudbrook, there is also archaeological evidence of roundhouses at Gwehelog, Thornwell (Chepstow) and in other locations, and evidence of lowland occupation exists at Goldcliff.
 The Romans forcibly transferred the inhabitants of Llanmelin about a mile to the south to a new town, established in the rectangular Roman pattern.
 Known as Venta Silurum (Caerwent, southwest of Chepstow, Monmouthshire).
 The settlement's massive Roman walls survive, and excavations have revealed a basilica, baths, and an amphitheatre.

-The king Cunobelinus essentially absorbed the two tribes into one larger kingdom and he or his predecessors, established Colchester as a new royal site on the same model as St Albans.
+King Cunobelinus essentially absorbed the two tribes into one larger kingdom and he or his predecessors, established Colchester is a new royal site on the same model as St Albans.
 It was Colchester, that became the target for the Roman Emperor Claudius' invasion in AD43.
-After the Roman Conquest, the Trinovantes were restored as tribal entity in the form of a civitas (an administrative unit or county) within the new Roman Province.
-The capital of the civitas was the Roman city of Colchester, which was originally founded as colony for retired Roman soldiers.
+After the Roman Conquest, the Trinovantes were restored as a tribal entity in the form of a civitas (an administrative unit or county) within the new Roman Province.
+The capital of the civitas was the Roman city of Colchester, which was originally founded as a colony for retired Roman soldiers.